VT-CHCI/SoundOfFractions/README.md

 ## Deployment

 It is hosted on a VM at [http://compthink.cs.vt.edu:3000](http://compthink.cs.vt.edu:3000) .
-It is persistence is maintained by upstart.
-Once logged in, type $ `sudo start sof` to start the server and `sudo stop sof` to stop it.
+It is persistence is maintained by Ubuntu's upstart.
+Once you are logged in by `ssh `user`@compthink.cs.vt.edu`, type $ `sudo start sof` to start the server and $ `sudo stop sof` to stop it.
+RVM, Bash are default and working.